What are the 'Real Housewives of Dubai' net worth estimates?

 The 'Real Housewives of Dubai' net worth estimates

-With some sleuthing and reports from The Cinemaholic (opens in new tab)and Reality Tidbit (opens in new tab), here's what Bravo's latest leading ladies are reportedly bringing home.
+With some sleuthing and reports from The Cinemaholicand Reality Tidbit, here's what Bravo's latest leading ladies are reportedly bringing home.

 Caroline Stanbury